mosip/documentation/docs/Device-APIs.md

 KER-ATH-401 |Authentication Failed|If no role/invalid token is detected
 KER-MSD-069 |Error occurred while inserting Device details

 ## PUT /devices

-This service will update the list of Devices which are used in the MOSIP platform.
+This service will update the list of devices which are used in the MOSIP platform.
 Please find the steps to create primary/secondary languages in [Registration Center Create/Update API](Registration-Center-APIs.md#createupdate-api)

 ### Resource URL
 `https://mosip.io/v1/masterdata/devices`